-2.60 Some stakeholders have pointed out that though the prescribed amount are the ceilings, but in the absence of any laid down guidelines, the service providers are often imposed with the maximum penalty even if violations are of a minor nature.
-Each violation does not warrant a Rs.
-50 crores penalty and thus a suitable matrix, linking the deviation to the severity of the incident, needs to be applied.
-One stakeholder submitted that before any penalty is imposed on a TSP, there needs to be an assessment of the severity of the incident, its impact on the business environment / government revenues / other TSPs / safety and security, etc. Only when the incident's severity is established and that there has been a wilful disregard from the Licensee's end, should there be a penalty.
+2.64 Some stakeholders have pointed out that though the prescribed amount are the ceilings, but in the absence of any laid down guidelines, the service providers are often imposed with the maximum penalty, even if violations are of a minor nature.
+Each violation does not warrant Rs.
+50 crore penalty and, thus, a suitable matrix, linking the deviation to the severity of the incident, needs to be applied.
+One stakeholder submitted that, before any penalty is imposed on a TSP, there needs to be an assessment of the severity of the incident, its impact on the business environment / government revenues / other TSPs / safety and security, etc. Only when the incident's severity is established and that there has been a wilful disregard from the Licensee's end, should there be a penalty.
 The stakeholder also submitted that not all instances of non-compliance need to be slapped with a penalty.
 There ought to be a sense of moderation while reviewing all deviations.

-2.61 Presently, many of the licences/authorisations provide for imposition of penalty upto a maximum of Rs.
+- 2.65 Presently, many of the licences/authorisations provide for imposition of penalty upto a maximum of Rs.
 50 crore.
-In the absence of any laid down guidelines, the service providers are often imposed the maximum penalty for minor violations.
+In the absence of any laid down guidelines, the service providers are often imposed the maximum penalty.
 In order to streamline the process and to ensure that the service providers are not unduly penalised, it is necessary to frame guidelines on deciding the quantum of penalty.
 Earlier also, the Authority had examined this issue in its Recommendations on 'Guidelines for Unified Licence/Class Licence and Migration of Existing Licences' dated 16th April 2012.
 These were again examined by the Authority in its recommendations on "Terms and Conditions of Unified License (Access Services)" dated 2nd January 2013.
 The Authority came to the conclusion that it is not the type of licence but the nature of violation that should determine the level of penalty.
 The Authority also arrived at a judgment that the quantum of penalty should also depend upon the number of time a service provider has violated the licence conditions.
 Accordingly, the Authority recommended for imposition of penalties based on the type/nature of violation - minor and major and the number of occurrences of the violation.
-The quantum of penalty recommended was as given in Table below:
+The quantum of penalty recommended was as given in Table 2.3. - 2.66 The Authority had recommended that before deciding the imposition of any penalty, proper opportunity should be given to Licensee to present its case.
+The Authority also recommended the guiding principles for categorising a violation as minor or major in its recommendations dated 16th April 2012.